ebird/ebirdst/docs/reference/ebirdst_regional_stats.md

 # Regional summary statistics for all species

 Load a single file of regional summary statistics covering all species with eBird Status Data Products.
-Unlike most data products, which are downloaded with a dedicated `ebirdst_download_*()` function and then loaded with a `load_*()` function, this function downloads the file on first use and loads it in a single step.
-If the file is not already present in the data directory it will be downloaded, prompting for confirmation first.
+This file is downloaded automatically on first use and loaded in a single step; subsequent calls load the already downloaded file directly.
 This differs from [`load_regional_stats()`](https://ebird.github.io/ebirdst/reference/load_regional_stats.md), which loads the regional statistics for a single species from that species' downloaded data package.